Well, we’ve made it through another Breast Cancer Awareness Month.

 Be sure to share in the comments.

-I decided to wrap-up BCAM this year by sharing some thoughts from you, my Dear Readers, about your breast cancer realities.
-So, I asked my subscribers for their input.
+I decided to wrap up BCAM this year by sharing some thoughts from you, Dear Readers, about your breast cancer realities.
+So, I asked subscribers for their input.
 I always appreciate hearing YOUR thoughts and insights.
 I mean, sometimes I get sick of my own!

 I shared 15 of my many breast cancer realities in this earlier post in case you’re interested.

 All credit for starting the #BreastCancerRealityCheck hashtag (and check mark image above) goes to friends and fellow advocates: @Cancer Curmudgeon, @barbieslosingit, @abcdiagnosis and @bccww.
 Thank you, ladies!
 (Those are their Twitter handles.)

 Let’s start with some thoughts from my friend and fellow blogger, Cancer Curmudgeon:

 My friends and I were chatting on Twitter a couple years ago about just how WRONG the media and culture seems to get breast cancer—you know, always the same old fight/win/stay positive/pink stuff.
 We thought we’d get a hashtag going, get others to say what REALLY happens—and maybe, just maybe, people would start to “get it”.

 Personally, I’ve loved the honesty of those participating in the #, even the hard to read stuff.
 It just has to be said.
 I’ve always been pretty open—too open—but I realize I’ve been reticent about financial toxicity.
 I challenge myself to share the warts and all about that—how it isn’t just cost of care but how post treatment side effects impact how much I can work—how I work, how capable I am.
 I’m 47, but feel like I’m 60 something.
 I fear what my life will be like when I really am 60.